-I approached the piano as an adult beginner interested in trying to play jazz, which eventually led me to wonder how jazz pianists can improvise in terms of a music notation that seemed to me to be misleadingly complex for the piano.
+I approached the piano as an adult beginner interested in learning to play jazz, which eventually led me to wonder how jazz pianists can improvise in terms of a music notation that seemed to me to be misleadingly complex for the piano.
 I thought improvisation must tap into deeper musical structures that are obscured by this notation.
 Music notation has stood the test of time and is here to stay for piano music, even if for no more reason than the huge legacy of piano music written in it.
-But the piano has also stood the test of time without needing variable-pitch piano keys to play notes exactly as specified by music notation (e.g., C# vs Db).
+But the piano has also stood the test of time without needing variable-pitch piano keys to play notes exactly as specified by the sharps and flats of music notation.
 In effect, "the emperor has no clothes" - piano music is much simpler than the "clothes" of this notation make it seem.